meredithcook/meredithcook.reked/_posts/2022-02-05-climbing-the-slide.md

 date: 2022-02-05
 description: In 2020, I leaned into bad habits begun years earlier.
 It led me to the bottom of a downward spiral in my mental and emotional health.
 This is the difference changing my habits made to my spiritual, mental, and emotional well-being. # Add post description (optional)
 image: images/spiral.jpeg # Add image post (optional)
-tags: [habits, mental health, emotional health, spiritual disciplines, entertainment] # add tag
+tags: [habits, mental health, spiritual disciplines] # add tag
 GA: U263725632
 ---